 What is markdown?

-Markdown is a reduction of the product price, based on the inability to sell it at the initial price or original selling price.
+Markdown is a reduction of the product price based on the inability to sell it at the initial price or the original selling price.
 In other words, markdown is the difference between the original retail price and the actual selling price.
-For example, a shirt in a clothing shop can initially cost $50.
+For example, a shirt in a clothing shop can have an initial selling price of $50.
 If almost no one wants to buy it at this price, it is common that a markdown (for example of 20%) is introduced.

 Markdown is a bit different from a discount, which is usually offered to a specific group of people, such as students or frequent buyers.
 While markdowns are offered to everyone, discounts make customers feel they are treated in a special way.

 Markdown calculation process

 As we would like to keep this topic simple, we designed the markdown calculator by including only the most relevant variables.
 All you have to do is to input the initial or original selling price and set one of the three other values.

 - Original selling price — The initial price, which is subject to the markdown.